-As an example of axiomatics we take the geometry of the plane; and for the sake of simplicity we will consider only [delete: the parallel axiom plus] the axioms of the geometry of position (the axioms which are presented as "axioms of connection" and "axioms of order" in Hilbert's "Grundlagen der Geometrie") together with the parallel axiom.
+As an example of axiomatics we take the geometry of the plane; and for the sake of simplicity we will consider only the axioms of the geometry of position (the axioms that are presented as "axioms of connection" and "axioms of order" in Hilbert's "Grundlagen der Geometrie" together with the parallel axiom.
 For our purpose it suggests itself to diverge from Hilbert's axiom system by not taking points and lines $|^4$ as two basic systems of things but rather to take only points as individuals.
-Instead of the relation "points x and y determine the line g" we use the relation between three points "x, y, z ["and" deleted] lie on one line" for which we use the designation Gr(x, y, z) [Expression in brackets deleted and formula changed].
-Betweenness comes as a second fundamental relation to this relation: "x lies between y and z", which we designate with Zw(x, y, z) [formula changed].
-Moreover, identity of x and y appears in the axioms as a notion belonging to logic, for which we use the usual equality sign x = y [quotation marks omitted].
+Instead of the relation "points xand y determine the line g," we use the relation between three points "x, y, zlie on one line" for which we use the designation Gr(x, y, z).
+Betweenness comes as a second fundamental relation to this relation: "x lies between yand z", which we designate with Zw(x, y, z).3 Moreover, identity of x and y appears in the axioms as a notion belonging to logic, for which we use the usual equality sign x = y.